walles/headsetharry/README.md

 * Make an icon / all the other graphics needed by Market
 * Add a Settings activity where:
     * OK: You can see what languages are available
-    * You can see What languages are enabled (there's a TTS voice for the language)
+    * You can see what languages are enabled (there's a TTS voice for the language)
     * Clicking a checkbox next to an available but not enabled language takes you to the setup for the corresponding speech engine